deislabs/osiris/README.md

 Make a request again, and watch as Osiris scales the deployment back to one replica and your request is handled successfully.

+### Features

+#### Counting requests at the proxy level

+By default, the proxy will count every request to your service - except for the following:

+- requests with the `kube-probe` user-agent - those are the requests make by Kubernetes on your liveness/readiness endpoint.

+If you have other tools/bots making automated requests to your service, and these requests are blocking Osiris from scaling down your deployment, you can exclude specific URL paths from being "counted" by the proxy.

+You can do that:
+- at the global level, by setting the `proxyInjector.ignoredPaths` Helm value
+- or at the deployment level, by adding the `osiris.deislabs.io/ignoredPaths` annotation

+Note that the paths defined at the deployment level will be appended to the list of paths defined at the global level.

+A common use-case for this feature is to ignore the `/metrics` path, which is used by Prometheus to collect application's metrics.

 ## Limitations